wetek-io/Project_3/README.md

   - monitor for epoch loss changes
 - Evaluation
   - Switch to evaluation mode (model.eval())
-  - Generate prediction on model's validation/test data
+  - Generate prediction on the model's validation/test data
   - Visualize the prediction masks against the truth masks
 - Inference
   - Save training model
   - Load the model for inference on new image
   - Generate and visualize segmentation masks of the user's image and the product's images
 - Visualization and debugging
-  - Visualization is handled by matplotlib or saved as images
+  - Visualization is handled by Matplotlib or saved as images

 ## User Experience